zekth/website-1/content/general-guides/install.md

 After this, you should be able to access reef-pi from the browser

-Default reef-pi login username and password both is set as 'reef-pi'.
+Default reef-pi login username and password both is set as **reef-pi**.
 Update these from the settings section under conifiguration tab